RayBB/openlibrary-docs/Data-Importing.md

 ## Importing Partner MARCs with Local ID Barcodes

-Even before starting, if we’re creating an instance of Open Library from scratch, we’ll need to create a new infogami `thing` called `local_ids` which is of type `page`.
+**Cold Start:** If we’re creating an instance of Open Library service from scratch, before the following instructions, we’ll first need to create a new infogami `thing` called `local_ids` which is of type `page`.
 Next:

 - A new partner named `foo` appears and their local_id barcode is in field `999$a` within their MARCs
 - As an admin, navigate to https://openlibrary.org/local_ids/foo.yml?m=edit and set the following metadata.
 The following example presumes that `foo-archive-item` is the name of an archive.org item (preferably within the `archive.org/details/ol_data` collection) which contains one or more `.mrc` file(s).
 You can refer to https://openlibrary.org/local_ids/trent.yml for a live example.